daleakins01/Southern-Sense-V1-Save/src/product-template.md

 strength

-string
+number

-The perceived strength of the scent.
-Must be subtle, moderate, or strong.
+(Crucial) The perceived strength of the scent.
+Must be a number from 1 (subtle) to 5 (strong).
+This is used to render the star rating. (e.g., 5)

 featured